 From the standpoint of increasing muscle mass, that means that we could conceivably alter either.
 We could increase MPS or decrease MPB or both.
 While it’s debated now, we have known for years that amino acids and insulin have differential effects in this regard.
 Here’s a neat graphic I drew forever ago showing how this works.

 And while many have made a big issue that MPB is a relatively “small” part of muscle growth that doesn’t mean it should be ignored in my opinion.
 It’s also about 30% or so of the overall effect and, well, I don’t consider that small.

 Note: another argument regarding MPB is that it may be bad to decrease it due to its importance in helping with tissue remodeling.
 Perhaps another article for another day.
-In any case, MPB is primarily ignored due to being methodologically difficult to measure.
+In any case, MPB is primarily ignored due to being methodologically difficult (and expensive) to measure.
 This is a dumb reason to ignore something.

 More Protein Means More Anabolism

 To that I’d add that Wolfe’s group showed quite clearly that more protein was more anabolic in the body and a lot of that was mediated by decreased protein breakdown.
 They also used whole foods (beef patties) rather than isolated whey protein.

 Now, they were measuring whole-body protein balance.
 Eating more protein didn’t have an impact on muscle protein synthesis and I’m not saying that it did.
 It just affected the rest of the body.
 There is also emerging evidence that excess protein (some of which is burned for energy) is stored within the gut in the short-term.